Kitchener, Ontario: LGBT culture

 The Kitchener-Waterloo region is home to tri-Pride and the Rainbow Reels Queer and Trans Film Festival.
 Unlike most LGBT pride events, tri-Pride does not currently organize a parade, but instead is centred on an afternoon music festival on the final weekend.

 Recreation

 The Kitchener–Waterloo Symphony was located in Kitchener, which performed over 222 concerts annually to an audience of over 90,000, both in the concert hall and across Waterloo Region.
 The KWS was the largest employer of artists and cultural workers and the most significant cultural asset for Waterloo Region.

 Kitchener's oldest outdoor park is Victoria Park, in the heart of downtown Kitchener.
 Numerous events and festivities are held in this park.

 A cast-bronze statue of Queen Victoria is in Victoria Park, along with a cannon.
 The statue was unveiled in May 1911, on Victoria Day (the Queen's birthday) in the tenth year after her death.
-The Princess of Wales Chapter of the Imperial Order of the Daughters of the Empire raised the $6,000 needed for the monument.
+The Princess of Wales Chapter of the Imperial Order Daughters of the Empire raised the $6,000 needed for the monument.